lorabasics/basicstation/README.md

 # LoRa Basics™ Station using balena.io with sx1301, sx1302 and sx1303 LoRa concentrators

 This project deploys a LoRaWAN gateway with Basics™ Station Packet Forward protocol with balena.
-It runs on a Raspberry Pi (3/4) or balenaFin with sx1301, sx1302 and sx1303 LoRa concentrators (e.g. RAK833, RAK2245, RAK2287, RAK 5146 and IMST iC880a among others).
+It runs on a Raspberry Pi (3/4) or balenaFin with sx1301, sx1302 and sx1303 SPI LoRa concentrators (e.g. RAK833, RAK2245, RAK2287, RAK5146, Seeed WM1302 and IMST iC880a among others).

 ## Introduction